-The basic experimental approach for this project has been established by Brown and cooperators in a proposal entitled "Development of a Nutrient Budget Approach to Fertilizer Management in Almond."
-Brown has proposed to take detailed nut/leaf samples 5 times over the season from 10 trees in each of 5 experimental sites, distributed around the almond growing regions of the state (Table 1).

-All of these sites are micro-sprinkler or drip irrigated, and two are a side-to-side comparison (southern SJ valley) of micro-sprinkler and drip, combined with multiple levels of N and K application rates.
-Individual tree yields were also collected from approximately 100 trees at each site.
-At each site, we installed water meters on two (2) representative lateral irrigation lines, and also a pressure sensor instrument in one line with a HOBO datalogger which recorded system on and off times.
+The basic experimental approach for this project was established by P. Brown and cooperators in a proposal entitled "Development of a Nutrient Budget Approach to Fertilizer Management in Almond" (08-WATER3-Brown).
+Brown proposed to take detailed nut/leaf samples 5 times over the season from 10 trees in each of 5 experimental sites, distributed around the almond growing regions of the state (Table 1).
+All of these sites are micro-sprinkler or drip irrigated, and two (Belridge) are a side-to-side comparison of micro-sprinkler and drip, combined with multiple levels of N and K application rates.
+Individual tree yields were also collected from approximately 100 trees at each site, but are not yet available.
+At each site, we installed water meters on two (2) representative lateral irrigation lines, and also a pressure sensor instrument in one line with a datalogger which recorded system on and off times.
 Water meters were installed at the Arbuckle, Salida, and Madera sites in late April and early May.
-Meter M909 installed at Madera was damaged by a tree limb and re-installed following repairs.
-This information was used to document the amounts and timings of irrigation water applied, and to estimate the degree of spatial variation within the irrigation system, at least to the level of the irrigation lateral.
-A description of the layout for each study plot is displayed in Table 2.
+One Madera meter was damaged by a tree limb and re-installed following repairs.
+This information was used to document the amounts (Table 2) and timings of irrigation water applied, and to estimate the degree of spatial variation within the irrigation system, at least to the level of the irrigation lateral.
 At approximately monthly intervals from May to September, the trees sampled in the Brown study were sampled for midday SWP by us, using the pressure chamber technique developed by Shackel

-(http://fruitsandnuts.ucdavis.edu/crops/pressure-chamber.shtml).
-In order to describe the typical range of stress experienced by the trees, measurements were made just prior to an irrigation and just following an irrigation event when possible.
+(http://groups.ucanr.org/fnric/General\Management/The\Pressure\Chamber,\aka\The \Bomb.htm).
 Water meters were read and data from the dataloggers collected periodically during the season, at least as often as SWP measurements are made.
-Data from nearby CIMIS stations was obtained and the seasonal pattern of water applied was related to calculated values of almond ETc. At one site (Southern SJ valley), neutron access tubes were installed and calibrated in selected treatments so that soil moisture can be accurately monitored and a tree water budget estimated.
+Data from nearby CIMIS stations was obtained and the seasonal pattern of water applied was related to calculated values of almond ETc. At one site (Belridge), neutron access tubes were installed and calibrated in selected treatments so that soil moisture can be accurately monitored and a tree water budget estimated.